Information for new arrivals

 - DHCP registration

-This can be set up in advance if sufficient information is available, see Using a private machine in the department.
+This can be set up in advance if sufficient information is available, see Integrating private machines.

-This is allowed without an account if using a Unix (we have a standard CUPS server), Windows (see Printing from XP or Windows 2000) or Macintosh laptop.
+This is allowed without an account if using a Unix (we have a standard CUPS server), Windows (see Printing from Windows 7) or Macintosh laptop.

 - Wireless Access